BobGerman/Ignite24-Labs/LAB-446/instructions.md

     }
     ```

 The method is responsible for creating and sending a message activity.
-If the lnaguage model response includes citations, it creates an adaptive card and attaches it to the message.
+If the language model response includes citations, it creates an adaptive card and attaches it to the message.
 Otherwise, it sends a simple text message.

 An entity is defined in the activity which represents the AI generated label, and channelData is defined which enables the feedback controls.
 As we are overriding the default handler, we need to provide these in the activity otherwise they will not be displayed.

+### Step 4: Register actions

 Next, register the action in the bot code.